Madison Tergar Community

 Each month the Tergar-Madison Meditation Community hosts a community movie night in our beautiful center.
 These screenings are free and open to all!
 Bring your friends, family and favorite movie snacks for a relaxing Saturday night.

-Saturday, January 17th - The Dalai Lama’s Gift
+Saturday, February 14th - The Dalai Lama’s Gift

 The Dalai Lama's Gift is a documentary about the historic 1981 Kalachakra Tantra ritual performed by the Dalai Lama in a Wisconsin cornfield, the first time the ceremony was held outside of Tibet or India.
 The film uses never-before-seen footage from the Smithsonian archives to explore how this sacred event and the teachings of the Dalai Lama had a transformative and lasting impact on the American and Midwestern Buddhist community that organized it.